 Learn more about premium current accounts

 Lloyds’ student account is a solid option that offers up to a £1,500 fee-free overdraft to make your tight budget a bit more flexible.
-However, it offers no extra benefits, so you may want to compare alternatives to see if you can secure a free railcard or an Amazon Prime membership too.
+It also offers cashbak on certain purchases but no freebies, so you may want to compare alternatives to see if you can secure a free railcard or an Amazon Prime membership too.

 Learn more about student accounts